Compact Moduli Spaces of Del Pezzo Surfaces and K\"ahler-Einstein metrics: Algebro-geometric properties of log Del Pezzo surfaces

-This is again well-known, for example Fact 1.1 in \cite{CL}.
-We give a sketch of the proof here.
-It follows from general algebraic deformation theory (or the Grauert's construction of analytic semi-universal deformation) that there exists a formal semi-universal family $\mathcal{X}\rightarrow Spec(R)$, where $R$ is the completion of an essentially finite type local ring.
-By using the Grothendieck existence theorem \cite{FGA} and equivariant version of the Artin algebraicity theorem \cite{Art}, we obtain an $\Aut(X)$-equivariant semi-universal deformation.
-Moreover, in the semi-universal deformation, it follows from \cite[Theorem 3.9(i)]{KS} that $\mathbb{Q}$-Gorenstein deformation corresponds to one irreducible component.
-In general there is a tangent-obstruction theory for deformation of singular reduced varieties, with tangent space $\text{Ext}^1(\Omega_X , \O_X )$ and obstruction space $\text{Ext}^2(\Omega_X , \O_X)$.
-Since $X$ has only isolated singularities and $H^2(X, TX)=0$, it follows, by the local-to-global spectral sequence of $\text{Ext}$, that the obstruction indeed lies in the map
+Now let us argue the construction $\Kur(X)$.
+It follows from general algebraic deformation theory (or the Grauert's construction of analytic semi-universal deformation \cite{Grauert}) that there exists a formal semi-universal family $\mathcal{X}\rightarrow {\it Spec}(R)$, where $R$ is the completion of an essentially finite type local ring.
+By using the Grothendieck existence theorem \cite{FGA} and the Artin algebraicity theorem \cite{Art}, we obtain a semi-universal deformation.
+Moreover, in the semi-universal deformation, it follows from \cite[Theorem 3.9(i)] {KS} that $\mathbb{Q}$-Gorenstein deformation corresponds to one irreducible component.

-By Lemma \ref{local no obstruction} there is no obstruction if we restrict to $\Q$-Gorenstein deformation tangent subspaces.
-Then again by the local-to-global spectral sequence we obtain the stated exact sequence.
-The property on the action of $\Aut(X)$ follows from the proof.
+As we stated, we can even take semi-universal $\mathbb{Q}$-Gorenstein deformation space $\Kur(X)$ as an $\Aut(X)$-equivariant affine scheme i.e., $\Aut(X)$ acts on both the total space of the semi-universal deformation above $\Kur(X)$ and $\Kur(X)$ equivariantly while the projection is equivariant.
+Indeed, it follows from Luna \'etale slice theorem which we apply to Hilbert schemes (see \cite[especially section 2]{AK}) combined with \cite[Theorem 3.9(i)]{KS}.

+We remark that for our main applications in this paper we will only need the existence of the versal deformation as an analytic germ, in which case we do not have the action of $\Aut(X)$, but only a holomorphic action of $K$ for a maximal compact subgroup of $\Aut(X)$.
+This follows from the equivariant version of the construction of Grauert \cite{Grauert} (cf., also \cite{Rim}).